-Note: The taxable portion of one's pension/annuity income is reported for the 2021 tax year on line 5b of U.S. Form 1040, line 5b of U.S Form 1040-NR, or line 5b of U.S. Form 1040-SR. See also IRS Publication 575, "Pension and Annuity Income."
-Rhode Island's tax break for pension/annuity income applies for tax years beginning on or after January 1, 2017, and various eligibility rules apply.
+2 Completed direct rollovers from an employer's qualified retirement plan (QRP) to another QRP or to an IRA or simplified employee pension (SEP).
+Note: The taxable portion of one's pension/annuity income is reported for the 2022 tax year on line 5b of U.S. Form 1040, line 5b of U.S Form 1040-NR, or line 5b of U.S. Form 1040-SR. See also IRS Publication 575, "Pension and Annuity Income."
+Rhode Island's tax modification for pension/annuity income applies for tax years beginning on or after January 1, 2017, and various eligibility rules apply.